-Airport CEO is a 2D tycoon and management game in development for PC and Mac where you take seat as the CEO of your own airport.
-You will build the airport’s infrastructure with everything from runways and taxiways, gates and tarmac to constructing terminals with check-in, security, restaurants and shopping.
+Airport CEO is a tycoon and management game where you take the seat as a CEO of your own airport.
+You will build the airport’s infrastructure with everything from runways and taxiways, gates and aprons to constructing terminals with check-in, security, restaurants and shops.
 You will manage the business perspective of the airport by hiring employees and executives, making deals with airline companies and making sure that ends meet by keeping an eye on budget and resources.

-You will have to cater to the passengers by keeping waiting time to a minimum, by having friendly and helpful staff around and by making passengers feel secure, keeping any potential criminals at bay; a happy passenger is a shopping passenger.
-Hopefully you won’t run into any problems such as employee or equipment breakdowns, bad weather causing massive delays or emergency landings.
-You will be responsible for when things go wrong and, of course, filthy rich when things go right.
+You will have to cater to the passengers by keeping waiting time to a minimum, by having friendly and helpful staff around and by making passengers feel secure, keeping any potential incidents at bay; a happy passenger is a spending passenger.
+Hopefully you won’t run into any problems such as stressed out employee, equipment breakdowns or bad weather which can cause massive delays or even emergency landings.
+You will be held accountable when things go wrong and filthy rich when things go right.

 Airlines and their travelers are an essential element of Airport CEO as they consist of the main source of your airport’s income.
-Signing contracts with airlines bring cash-flow and passengers to your airport, which means opportunities for claiming an armada of different service fees as well as passenger consumption.
+Signing contracts with airlines bring cash-flow and passengers to your airport which in term means opportunities for receiving different service fees, as well as passenger expenditures.
 Airlines come in different sizes and have different requirements on your airport and the services you offer, you are responsible for not only planning the flight schedule but also for meeting and maintaining the needs.
-For example, flights during rush hour could generate more income as airlines are prepared to pay more in fees but on the other hand late evening flights are normally less desirable and you might be forced to reduce the fees, for flights operating at this hour.
 Occasionally you will need to handle emergencies and delays due to bad weather or accidents in the area, all which will put your management skills to the test.

 Airports are complex mega-structures with a lot of different buildings and facilities.
-While a small airport might not need more than a simple grass runway and a terminal, as you grow your airport you will have to expand its facilities ranging from air control towers, fingers and aprons, taxiways and service paths to fire, weather, catering and fuel stations.
-As your airport grows your terminal grows, you will have to make sure that it is equipped with the necessary facilities that passengers are expecting.
-Building a terminal in Airport CEO is 100 percent custom: You decide its shape, its layout, its components such as the floors, the walls and the doors.
-Baggage needs to be processed and transported to the same flight as it’s owner and its all up to you when it comes to avoiding bottlenecks and designing the ultimate airport terminal.
+While a small airport might not need more than a simple grass runway and a terminal, as you grow your airport you will have to expand its facilities ranging from air control towers, larger aircraft stands and taxiways to fire, weather, catering or fuel stations.
+As your airport grows your terminal grows with it and you will have to make sure that it is equipped with the necessary facilities that passengers are expecting.
+Building a terminal in Airport CEO is highly customizable where you lay out its shape and interior such floor type, walls, windows and doors.
+Baggage needs to be processed and transported to the same flight as its owner and its all up to you to avoid bottlenecks and by designing the ultimate airport terminal.